 Feeling inspired by the international-themes you’ve spied on Great British Sewing Bee?
 The fabrics!
 The peplums!
 The wax prints!
 The harem pants!
-If, like us, you’re in the mood for a spot of sewing with an international twist, join us in sewing up a speedy Bento bag with this free tutorial
+If, like us, you’re in the mood for a spot of sewing with an international twist, learn how to make a bento bag with this free tutorial.

 - Basic sewing kit